 Why Everyone Needs an Internet Filter

 If you are an adult or live with adults – you need an Internet filter.
-Pornography addiction robs you of life and ruins relationships.
+Addiction to explicit content robs you of life and ruins relationships.
 Instead, choose to block that junk from your home and your life!

 The advantage of Internet Filters that are DNS-based